 As no Government/State support is forthcoming for the 2015 SBFIC – Sparkassen/PBFI proposal for eight to ten Regional Community-Public Banks, or for the PBFIs 2017 Preliminary Proposal ‘Creating Ireland’s Alternative Banking Force’, the PBFI together with ‘Local First Initiative’, a not-for-profit CLG and other groups, together with public support are proceeding with an initial modest proposal of two Regional Community-Public Banks and a Central Support Unit (CSU) for the 26 counties, as shown in the graphic above.

-Local First Initiative is a not-for-profit CLG, setup to support community benefit projects.
+Community First Initiative is a not-for-profit CLG, setup to support community benefit projects.

 Note: Northern Mutual an independent group in NI have begun a Community Banking project in the 6 counties.